Skip to main content

 REQUIRED QUALIFICATIONS:

 a.
-AVAILABILITY: Five hours per week available to staff (online) at least one virtual clinic or hotline morning or afternoon slot on a Monday, Tuesday, Wednesday, Thursday, or Friday.
+AVAILABILITY: You must be available each Saturday after submitting your URAP application for mandatory in-person interviews then training at UCSF's Mission Bay campus.
+For ongoing weekly commitments, including during academic breaks, you must keep at least five hours per week available to staff (online) at least one virtual clinic or hotline morning or afternoon slot on a Monday, Tuesday, Wednesday, Thursday, or Friday (ie weekdays only).
 Morning slots are 7:30 am to 12:30 pm; afternoon slots are 12 pm to 5 pm.
-In addition, you need to attend our weekly online meeting Friday at 5 pm for an hour.
-Plan on an addition 3 to 5 hours per week for additional meetings, record-keeping/documentation, training, and communication.
-Required commitment will be 9-11 hours per week.
+Plan on an addition 3 to 5 hours per week for additional shifts, meetings, record-keeping/documentation, training, and communication.
+In particular, you must always attend our weekly online all-intern meeting Friday at 5 pm for an hour.
+Required overall commitment will be 9-11 hours per week.
+Do not apply if you are overcommitted and cannot protect this level of engagement.

 b.
 TECHNOLOGY: You will need to provide a laptop with a hard drive and internet connection, and consent to installing UCSF security software on your laptop, giving UCSF IT the ability to wipe your laptop remotely if it is stolen or missing.
 Google Chromebooks do not meet our UCSF encryption standards.
 Students with Apple devices will need to spend extra time with UCSF's IT department, and may be asked to defer software and hardware upgrades until UCSF can ensure compatibility.
 Students will also need a USB (wired) headset for best audio fidelity.
 Wireless (e.g. Bluetooth) headsets may not meet our standards.
 To assure a reliable connection when using UCSF's Virtual Private network, you may need an ethernet (wired) connection to your internet router, and adapter to connect the ethernet cord to your device.
 Note: students can apply each year for funds to partially or fully reimburse the purchase of these necessary supplies on the basis of financial need.